oderaaa/nfl-rushing/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+To run the client
 cd client

 Run npm install to install all dependencies

 Run npm start to run app in the development mode

+T
+To run the server

+cd server

+Run npm install to install all dependencies

+Run npm run dev to run server in the development mode